SpezialK-dev/knowleadge-base/Operating-Systems/Linux/Networking.md

 ```shell
 # iwlist wlan0 scan
 ```
-this should return a bunch of differen wifi networks choose the one you want to connect to
+this should return a bunch of different WiFi networks choose the one you want to connect to

 [Arch wiki for iwconfig](https://wiki.archlinux.org/title/Network_configuration/Wireless#Utilities)